 Pregnancy is a life event—one filled with excitement and anticipation, as well as the unknown.
 During this special time in their life, women rely on their care providers—physicians, midwives and nurse practitioners—to guide them through their pregnancy.
 UI Women’s Health is excited to offer an enhanced model of prenatal care known as CenteringPregnancy—a unique model of prenatal care in groups.

 Each woman has an individual prenatal visit at the beginning of her pregnancy which would include her physical exam.
 If you choose the CenteringPregnancy model you will be one of eight to 12 mothers who will meet in a group through the remainder of your prenatal visits.
+Partners or a support person is also welcome to attend.
 These meetings offer a supportive and collaborative environment for women to share pregnancy experiences—whether it is physical, emotional or medical.
 Three primary components of care are included in each group meeting: health assessment, education and support.

 Being Part of a CenteringPregnancy Group